ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 Sorry, comments are currently disabled here.
 Once I've tried to use Disqus, but it was _a kind of mess_ that I don't want to be repeated.

-But any kind of feedback is kindly appreciated!
+But any kind of feedback is highly appreciated!
 Please leave your comments under the following tweet:

 **TODO**